johnlloydcallao01/tap2go/LAYOUT_ARCHITECTURE_PRINCIPLES.md

 ---

-**Remember**: We build applications that feel as professional as YouTube and Facebook.
+**Remember**: We build applications that feel as professional as modern web platforms.
 Sidebar scroll position preservation is not optional—it's a fundamental requirement for modern web applications.

 **Culture**: Every navigation should feel instant and natural.
 If a user notices the sidebar "jumping" or "resetting", we have failed to meet professional standards.